13 Day Culinary, Cultural & Adventure Tour

-The tour operates on a Half Board basis (2 meals per day; either breakfast and lunch or breakfast and dinner) except on Day 3, which is Full Board.
-On the days where your lunch or dinner is not included, restaurant reservations are in place to complement the tour, see Itinerary.
-You will be responsible for the cost of meals not included.
-Please notify us of any dietary requirements or allergies when booking.
-All the restaurants are hand-picked and showcase the best cuisine South Africa has to offer.
-From traditional Cape Malay to the freshest fish straight from the ocean, a light lunch here and a 14-course meal there. it will be a culinary adventure.
+The tour operates on a Half Board basis, which means you’ll enjoy two meals a day, typically either breakfast and lunch or breakfast and dinner.
+However, on the cultural day, it’s a Full Board arrangement.
+On the days when your lunch or dinner is not included, we’ve made restaurant reservations to complement the tour, see Itinerary.
+You’ll be responsible for the cost of meals that are not included.
+Please inform us of any dietary requirements or allergies when booking.
+Rest assured, all the restaurants we’ve selected are carefully chosen and offer beautiful South African cuisine in beautiful settings (although not fine dining).
+From traditional Cape Malay dishes to the freshest seafood straight from the ocean, whether it’s a light lunch or a 14-course meal, it’s bound to be a culinary adventure.

 You will receive one water bottle per day while on the road.
 The drinking water in Cape Town is of remarkable high quality.
 This is a result of a variety of treatment processes and because most of the water consumed in Cape Town is collected from unpolluted mountain catchments and aquifers.
 Cape Town water complies with the strict guidelines as specified in the South African National Standards (SANS 241:2015) for drinking water.
 They have won multiple Blue Drop awards from the Department of Water and Sanitation for their water quality.

 The tour price does NOT include international flights.
 There are many ways to reach South Africa, whether to fly direct or indirect.
 Direct flight time from London is anything from 11 hours.
 Please contact us should you need advice.